Hawker Seahawk FGA Mk.6 Royal Navy Carrier-Based Fighter Trumpeter 1/48

 Seahawk is participating in combat in the Suez Crisis.
 Since the 10 squadrons participated, and one squadron has 20 aircraft so organized a total of 200 aircraft?
-It’s the considerable force, isn’t it?
+It’s a considerable force, isn’t it?

-Though there is not a mention to a manual, I think that you should put a weight in the front.
+Though there is no mention to a manual, I think that you should put a weight in the front.

 Marking is WV918/230-Z-B, 810Sqn, HMS Albion 1956.

 Painted with a clear green because the wing-tip light is a clear part.

 Because it is a carrier-based plane, I could build even the wing folded state.
 The folded wing has small space.

 I built the flap opened state.
 I’m not sure which is the better looking close or open.

-There are a lot of antennas, and attention is necessary for the handling.
+There are a lot of antennas, and attention is necessary for handling.

 It was enjoyable to paste the beautiful decals.
 The Roundel white area is a little thin?

 I like not to make a weathering on yellow and black stripes aircraft identification mark so much.

-I think we are able to finish quite precisely without buying the other materials, if you like the attached photo etched parts and the small meter panel sheet.
+I think we can finish quite precisely without buying the other materials if you like the attached photo-etched parts and the small meter panel sheet.

 Umm, if it’s over a canopy, detailed cockpit panel reflect diffusely, and are difficult to see it.

 It is somewhat similar to flying squirrels.

 Bright and clean underside.
 I like this color Duck Egg Green.

 I attached eight rockets and two belly tanks.

 I think that recovery was quite well, though I forgot to paint with the gray of the main wing undersurface.

 A weight was installed around the cockpit, it was a delicate balance.
 I poked it a little, falling to the rear.
-I added a weight in the landing compartment of the nose.
+I added weight in the landing compartment of the nose.
 I painted this part mat black.
 The back of the body is considerably heavy.